jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

     while until you find something that really fits.
 Play with the word some.
     Roll it around in your mouth.
 Pronounce it in various ways.
 Look for a synonym.
 Instead of representing the word directly, represent a key fact about the concept.
-Look up other words that begin with the same first few letters.
+Use a dictionary to find other words that begin with the same first few letters.
   * Trigger off most characteristic syllable.
-Unless every syllable is important, just use the one with most emphasis..
+Unless every syllable is important, just use the one with most emphasis.
-  * Use everyday objects where possible.
-If the object is too complicated or unusually decorated, it might get blurred in visual memory.
+  * Use easily recognizable objects.
+If the object is too complicated or unusually decorated, it might get blurred in your visual memory.
 Use dynamic action to make things memorable.
   * Only include salient features.
 Ignore details in the initial stages.
 As you become an expert in a topic, the details just naturally associate with the topic in your mind.
 There is less need to fit them in at the